IDEAS

 I agree SemVer is super important.
 But i also see the change in scene of mod development, where initially, developers (possible of some professional capacity) were making mods, to now where people are releasing mods with little to no coding experience. this can effect the standard of practices across the modding scene

-• Colby Prince commented
+• DaemonUmbra commented

 26 Apr 19:34